You may have heard of the Ken Burns effect but never quite understood what it is exactly.

 If you enjoyed reading this article about the Ken Burns effect, you should check out this article on how to add a slider in WordPress.

 We also wrote about similar topics like using a hero slider, a video slider, a homepage slider (see the pattern here?).
-But also about the particle effect that we use in some of our slider templates, as well as WordPress themes with sliders included, WordPress video background, website sliders, and slider animation examples.
+But also about the particle effect that we use in some of our slider templates, as well as WordPress themes with sliders included, product carousels, WordPress video background, website sliders, and slider animation examples.